padosoft/support/README.md

 - is_64bit() : Check if the OS architecture is 64bit.
 - isRequestFromCloudFlare(): check if request (by given $_SERVER) is a cloudflare request.
 - isCloudFlareIp(): check if given ip is a valid cloudflare ip.
+- gzCompressFile(): GZIPs a file on disk (appending .gz to the name) without read all source file in memory.

 ### IP
 - getIPVisitor